Martand24/BankWeb/README.md

 This API provides endpoints for a comprehensive fraud detection system with admin panel functionality.
 It handles payment processing, fraud detection, admin reviews, customer management, and transaction monitoring using advanced ML models and graph neural networks.

-## Authentication

-> **Note:** Currently, no authentication is required.
-In production, implement proper authentication middleware.

 ## Admin Panel Endpoints

 ### 1. Get Admin Statistics